riodelphino/mql-compile.nvim/README.md

 },
 ```

-### Parsing and formatting function of information
+### Parsing and formatting function, from log to information

 Default:
 ```lua